delvtech/hyperdrive/docs/hyperdrive-protocol.md

 ### Calculating Maturity Time

 Suppose that the current time is $t$, the contract's checkpoint duration is $d_c$, and the contract's position duration is $d$.
-The position's start date will be:
+The position's start time will be:

 $$
 t_c = t - (t \space \mod \space d_c)
 $$

+> Note: A position's start time will always correspond with a checkpoint time

-and the position's maturity date will be:
+and the position's maturity time will be:

 $$
 t_m = t_c + d